Costa Rica Residency Guide 2026: Visas for Expats

 • Application: USD $100 / Accreditation/DIMEX: USD $90 / Renewal: USD $90

-To renew for second year, must demonstrate minimum 180 days (6 months) in Costa Rica during first year.
+• Must demonstrate minimum 180 days (6 months) in Costa Rica during first year.

 Benefits